-SARONNO, Italy –A few years back, when I worked for Women’s Wear Daily, I never worked alone.
+CHIAVARI, Italy –A few years back, when I lived in Milan, I worked for the fashion newspaper Women’s Wear Daily.
+As a journalist, I never worked alone.
 None of the journalists did, nor do they now.
 We were always assigned photographers and one of my favorite photographers was Davide Maestri.
-It was Davide, who had started working for WWD when the office in Milan first opened, who knew all the ins and outs of covering the fashion world.
-Many of his photographs made the front pages of WWD, DNR, the mens fashion and fabric newspaper and all the other fashion industry papers Fairchild published at the time.
+He was great to work with.

-We covered a lot of assignments together not only in Milan but in Florence, Bologna and lots of other places in between.
-But Davide had one little quirk.
-He never wanted to eat in a restaurant that didn’t have Tiramisu’ on the menu.
-He loved Tiramisu.
-He was mad for Tiramisu, so much in fact that over the years he had become a Tiramisu expert.
-He could tell you which restaurant in which city made the best Tiramisu, and why it was the best, and what was wrong with the others who didn’t make the cut.
+We covered a lot of assignments together, years of assignments, not only in Milan but in Florence, Bologna and lots of places in between.
+I really liked working with him, he was the consummate professional but he had one little quirk.
+He didn’t like to eat in a restaurant that didn’t have tiramisu’ on the menu.
+He loved tiramisu.
+He was mad for tiramisu, so much so that over the years he had become a tiramisu expert.
+No matter what city we were in, he knew which restaurants made the best tiramisu, and why it was the best, and what was wrong with the tiramisu of the other restaurants who didn’t make the cut.

-I often teased him about his passion and said that he and I should write a book on Tiramisu, but he didn’t care about writing a book, he just liked to eat it.
-Even though the history of Tiramisu, like so many other Italian dishes, is a little muddled, the most colorful story of its inception dates back to the late 1800’s in a bordello in the northern town of Treviso, a short distance from Venice.
+I often teased him about his passion and said that he and I should write a book on tiramisu, but he didn’t care about writing a book, he just liked to eat it.
+I confess, it’s okay as a desert but I’m much more interested in its history, and like so many things Italian, the history of tiramisu is a little muddled.
+The most colorful story of its beginning dates back to the late 1800’s in a bordello in the northern town of Treviso, a short distance from Venice.

-This story is highly contested by the Trattoria Alle Beccherie in Treviso, which claims the dish was first prepared by their pastry chef, Loly Linguanotto, less than two decades ago.
+This story is highly contested by Treviso’s Trattoria Alle Beccherie which claims the dish was first prepared by their pastry chef, Loly Linguanotto, less than two decades ago.
+Their story is that back in 1970, after the birth of her son, Ada Campoel, the owner of Alle Beccherie, wanted to create a desert that would give her energy.
 The truth maybe somewhere in the middle as the Trattoria is in a very old building in the historic center of Treviso and the bordello in question may very well have been in the same building.

-This recipe is from Giuliano Bugialli’s Classic Techniques of Italian cooking.
-Bugialli makes his own mascapone cheese and lady fingers, but trust me, if you buy good brands of mascapone and lady fingers, it will work just fine.
+Here are two recipes for tiramisu.
+The first is from Giuliano Bugialli’s Classic Techniques of Italian Cooking.
+While Bugialli makes his own marscapone cheese and lady fingers, trust me, if you buy good brands of marscapone and lady fingers, it will work just fine.

 8 ounces of bittersweet chocolate